Messier 96: Properties

-On May 9, 1998 a supernova was observed in this galaxy.
-Designated SN 1998bu, this was a Type Ia supernova explosion.
-It reached maximum light on May 21, then steadily declined in magnitude.
-Observations of the ejecta a year later showed creation of 0.4 solar masses of iron.
-The spectrum of the supernova remnant confirmed too radioactive 56Co, which decays into 56Fe.

 Messier 96 is about the same mass and size as the Milky Way.
 It is a very asymmetric galaxy; its dust and gas are unevenly spread throughout its weak spiral arms, and its core is just offset from the midpoint of its extremes.
 Its arms are also asymmetrical, thought to have been influenced by the gravitational pull of other galaxies within its group.

 Messier 96 is being studied as part of a survey of 50 nearby galaxies known as the Legacy ExtraGalactic UV Survey (LEGUS), providing an unprecedented view of star formation within the local universe.

+Supernova

+One supernova has been observed in M96.
+SN 1998bu (Type Ia, mag.
+13) was discovered by Mirko Villi on May 9, 1998.
+It reached maximum brightness on May 21 at about magnitude 11.6, making it the brightest supernova of 1998, then steadily faded.
+Observations of the ejecta a year later showed creation of 0.4 solar masses of iron.
+The spectrum of the supernova remnant confirmed radioactive 56Co, which decays into 56Fe.